irumeria/smiles-mapper/README.md

         },
         ...
   ```
  + Finally, **result.json** will be generated.
-This is the output of encoder, which take output.json as its input.
+This is the output of the encoder, which takes output.json as its input.
 ```js
   // in result.json
 {